This article answers the following questions for a New York LLC:

 What Is a Biennial Statement?

-In New York, a biennial statement (also known as a biennial report) is a regular filing that your LLC must complete every two years to update your business information, including:
+In New York, a biennial statement (also known as a biennial report) is a regular filing that your limited liability company must complete every two years to update your business information, including:

 - Service of process name and address

 - Principal address

 The purpose of this report is to keep your business records up to date with the State of New York.
 This allows creditors and other interested parties to look up your business address in case they need to contact you.
 The government uses this information to track the payment of your LLC state taxes.

 Ready to form a New York LLC?
 Read our top LLC services review to find the right formation service for you.

 How Do I File a Biennial Statement?